abhay7321/Chess-Game-with-Engine-in-C/README.md

 # Chess Engine in C

 ### DESCRIPTION :-
-This is Chess Game project that is completely implemented in C Programmng Language .
+* This is Chess Game project that is completely implemented in C Programmng Language .
-It has 2 modes
+* It has 2 modes
-One player mode, where the player competes with Chess Engine that is implemented using Minimax algorithm and Alpha beta pruning
+* One player mode, where the player competes with Chess Engine that is implemented using Minimax algorithm and Alpha beta pruning
-Two player mode, where 2 players can compete with each other.
+* Two player mode, where 2 players can compete with each other.

-* Includes single player and two player modes.

-* Contains all functions for validating moves and generating moves.

-* Contains all functions to store all possible moves of a piece.

-* Functions to detect Check, Checkmate and Stalemate.

-* The Chess Engine works on an algorithm that is based on Minimax algorithm and alpha-beta pruning.

-* The algorithm works fairly fast upto depth 4, but takes more than 1.5 minutes for depth 6.
-Odd depths are unreliable, as do not end with opponent's move.
+---
 ## Compilation Instructions

 For dependencies: